zabirauf/InkyPi/docs/troubleshooting.md

 ## API Key not configured

 Some plugins require API Keys to be configured in order to run.
 These need to be configured in a .env file at the root of the project.
-See [Storing API Credentials](installation.md#storing-api-credentials) for details.
+See [API Keys](api_keys.md) for details.

 ## Known Issues during Pi Zero W Installation